 - Video Monitoring

 - Easy User Interface

 If you dig Samsung products, the SmartThings Hub is definitely the way to go.
 It is even easier to install and get up and running than the Mi Casa Verde Vera Lite.
 The only downside is that techies and tinkerers won’t appreciate that it doesn’t have as many customization features.

-This is the the one that does it all.
+HomeSeer is the the one that does it all.
 If you love to play around with electronics, programming, and technology you will really enjoy this unit.
-It costs an arm and a leg, but you can do a ton of cool stuff with it.
+It’s much priceier, but it’s uses are a lot more flexible.
 There is an advanced automation engine inside the HomeTroller-SEL powered by an Intel Processor.
 This enables you to create events and what they’ve called “scenes”.

 If you find you like a certain lighting, blind, and temp setting for a particular room you can preset this scene to activate it whenever you are in the the mood.
+Having “scenes” is similar to technology that Bill Gates had installed in his own home back when Smart Home’s were still a thing of movies and dreams.
 This is the best z wave scene controller available right now hands down.